pinalikefruit/pinalikefruit/README.md

 # Hi android🤖 👋 !!!
 I'm 🍍 .
 Yes, like fruit , I'm <b>Smart Contract Engineer</b> and I want to become <b>Blockchain Security Researcher</b>.
-In continuous learning working mainly with DeFi protocols and <b>security</b>.
+In continuous learning working mainly with DeFi protocols and <b>security topics</b>.
 I'm here to <b>share my knowledge</b> of these technologies that I have learned during these years for those who wish to learn and create incredible things.

-- 🎯  What am I currently learning? <b>Contract vulnerabilities playing [ethernaut](https://ethernaut.openzeppelin.com/)</b> and learning all the terms associated with each level by exposing them in my ethernaut [repository](https://github.com/pinalikefruit/ethernaut.git)
+- 🎯  What am I currently learning?
+I deep dive into EVM, Yul language, security pitfalls and best practice, audit techniques and tools and audit findings.

 <!-- and on my website <a target="_blank" href="https://pinalikefruit.com"><img height="15" src="https://img.shields.io/badge/PinaLikeFruit-D73328?style=for-the-badge&logo=Dydx&logoColor=white" alt="Pina"></a>. -->